 If we require further information to determine or resolve your complaint, then we will inform you of this and agree with you an appropriate time frame, keeping you informed of the progress.

 In special circumstances, or where a claim is being or has been investigated, we may decline to release information, but we will not do so unreasonably.
 If your complaint is in connection with our refusal to release any document or detail from our files to you or any other party, then we will provide our reasons for that refusal in writing.
 If you are unhappy with our decision the matter can be referred to the insurer for review.

-If the insurer is unable to resolve your dispute satisfactorily, we or the insurer will refer you to the Financial Ombudsman Service (“FOS”), which is an independent external dispute resolution body approved by ASIC.
-FOS has the authority to deal with certain general insurance disputes and its determinations are binding on the insurer and us but are not binding on you.
-If you are unhappy with the decision made by FOS, you retain your rights to seek redress elsewhere, for example, by commencing proceedings in a court.
+If the insurer is unable to resolve your dispute satisfactorily, we or the insurer will refer you to the Australian Financial Complaints Authority Limited (AFCA), which is an independent external dispute resolution body approved by ASIC.
+AFCA has the authority to deal with certain general insurance disputes and its determinations are binding on the insurer and us but are not binding on you.
+If you are unhappy with the decision made by AFCA, you retain your rights to seek redress elsewhere, for example, by commencing proceedings in a court.

-You may contact FOS on the details below:
+You may contact AFCA on the details below:

 GPO Box 3

 Further, if our or the insurer’s IDR Committee is unable to resolve your Privacy dispute satisfactorily, you may contact the Office of the Australian Information Commissioner on the details below:

 Phone: 1300 363 992

 For further information on resolving a general insurance or privacy complaint you can contact us on (03) 8587 7777.
 Our office hours are 8.30 am to 5.00 pm weekdays.